slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
+26. Friendships change.
+Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
+As this happens in reality, let it happen in your precaution. -- Balthasar Gracian

+22. Don’t befriend fools.
+He that does not know a fool when he sees him is one himself: still more he that knows him but will not keep clear of him.
+They are dangerous company and ruinous confidants. -- Balthasar Gracian

+3. Don’t succumb to the collective flaws of your peers.
+Avoid the Faults of your Nation.
+Water shares the good or bad qualities of the strata through which it flows, and man those of the climate in which he is born.  -- Balthasar Gracian

 i wanted to make part of the group, but that group is made of broken people. than you realise that is too stressful.

 its the tribe that you dont want to belong but you are.